swastikbansal/Swara/README.md

 # Swara
-* A Python-based application created with Tkinter library that helps singers measure their progress and consistency by analyzing their voice and ensuring pitch consistency or music produced by instruments.
+* This is a Python app built with Tkinter that helps singers and musicians stay on track with their practice.
+It listens to your voice or instrument, checks how consistent your pitch is, and gives you feedback so you can see how you're improving over time.